6 Tips For Taking A Toddler To Cambodia

-We knew Cambodia would be a relaxing place to travel with a child the first time our hotel bellhop lifted our toddler onto his shoulders for a ride (a treat that would be repeated during our stay).
+We began to relax over our decision to visit Cambodia with a 2YO the first time our hotel bellhop lifted Jude onto his shoulders for a ride (a treat that would be repeated many times).

 Cambodians love children and nearly all of them greeted ours with broad smiles.
 A woman at a barbecue restaurant where we ate one night even brought him across the street (in our full view) to dance.

 Any visit to Cambodia is likely to start with a visit to Siem Reap.
 Here are our best six tips for visiting Cambodia and Siem Reap in particular with a preschooler.
 We offer some tips for a traveling with bigger kids, too.

 You’ll be in a lot of places where a stroller will do you no good, even in town.
 And we often didn’t want our toddler running loose.
 We got a lot mileage out of a good backpack carrier that offered him and us plenty of structure and support on long days.

 Baby diapers are widely available but not larger sizes, so if you have toddler pack enough for the trip.

 People come to Siem Reap for the temples, but there are other activities.
 Particularly with kids, it’s a good idea to intersperse your temple

 Night market: The night market in Siem Reap was less crowded and more spacious than others we visited in South-East Asia, which made it easier to navigate with a child.
 Our 2-year-old, Jude, was very interested in all the colors, sounds and items for sale.
 I found it a fun and easy place to stroll around and pick up souvenirs at good prices.

 Waterfall hike: We took a day hike to the Kbal Spean waterfall, which had beautiful carvings believed to be about 1,000 years old on the rocks under and next to the water.
 We paid a local man who was milling around to show us the best carvings, which turned out to be downstream from the end of the hiking trail.